 Anigre's silica content gives it a relatively high blunting effect on tools, given its density and hardness.
 It's not the easiest wood to work, but it finishes well.
 Care ought to be taken to avoid tear-out when working pieces with interlocked grain.

 As a tonewood, anigre offers a relatively warm tone with plenty of lower mids, smooth yet apparent high-end and excellent sustain.
 It's slightly brighter than mahogany, to which it is most often referenced.

 - Hardwood/Softwood: Hardwood

-- Colour: yellowish white to pale brown, sometimes with pinkish or red grey hue
+- Colour: yellowish white to pale brown, sometimes with a pinkish or red-grey hue

 - Grain: straight to interlocked

 - Janka Hardness (Typical): 4,380 N / 990 lbf

 - Elastic Modulus: 10.95 GPa / 1,588,000 psi